British Rail Class 555

-To facilitate operation of the new trains, a new Metro Fleet Depot in Gosforth has been built, and 40 of the 60 stations are having platform heights modified.
-Nexus has consulted with both drivers and passengers on the fine details of cab and carriage interior design.
+Tyne and Wear Metrocars were in use since the system opened in 1980.
+In 2016, Nexus began work to replace these trains, with Stadler Rail chosen in January 2020, and the order of 46 trains confirmed in March 2020.
+The Metro Fleet Depot in Gosforth was completely rebuilt to house the new fleet, and 40 of the 60 stations have had platform heights modified.
 On 18 December 2024, the first unit entered passenger service.
+By February 2026, all 46 new trains had been delivered, with withdrawal from routine service of the existing trains completed in June 2026.

+History

+Background and procurement

-Eventually the 46 new units will replace the Tyne and Wear Metrocars, which have been in use since the system opened in 1980.
+Tyne and Wear Metrocars have been in use since the Tyne and Wear Metro opened in 1980, and had last been refurbished in the early 2010s.

-Selection

 In 2016, Nexus announced a consultation to determine the views of its customers in the design of its planned new fleet of trains.
 At the time, the operator had completed a life-extending refurbishment on its existing fleet that was intended to take it up to its planned life-expiry date, which was estimated for the early to mid 2020s.

-Following this consultation, Nexus began the procurement process to purchase a new fleet of trains, with its initial proposal for a total of 42 units, each of five cars, to replace the 89 existing sets, with an option to order another four units to cope with passenger demand.
+In 2018, Nexus began the procurement process to purchase a new fleet of trains, with its initial proposal for a total of 42 units, each of five cars, to replace the 89 existing sets, with an option to order another four units to cope with passenger demand.
+The successful bidder would design, build and maintain the trains over a period of 35 years.
+In June 2019, three bidders were shortlisted by Nexus – Stadler Rail, Hitachi Rail and CAF.

 In January 2020, Nexus selected Stadler Rail's Metro platform as the basis for its new trains.
 Two months later, Nexus received funding for an additional four units, taking the total up to 46.